SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_7.0.6_Integrated_DOCSIS.md

 On the Brokers/Authentication page of the Generic KAFKA Consumer connector, a new *Certificate Authentication* parameter is now available, which can be used to enable or disable verification for the SSL certificate.

-#### New Automatic CMTS Removal toggle button [ID_40401]
+#### Skyline EPM Platform DOCSIS: New 'Automatic CMTS Removal' toggle button [ID_40401] [ID_40432]

-In the front-end element, you can now enable or disable automatic CMTS removal using a toggle button.
+Both in the front-end and back-end element, you can now enable or disable automatic CMTS removal using a toggle button.
 This button is available both on the data and visual pages.
 By default, it is set to disabled for new installations.

 ## Changes